AmritanshuPatra85/Portal1/README.md

 An e-learning portal
-Current status:HTML & CSS Mockup done
+Current status:A running CRUD aaplication created